quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 risk aversion - losses loom larger than gains - framing and prospect theory suggest we are irrationally risk averse - do we refuse to bet on heads you lose £1,000 or tails you win £1,500?

-But remember empathy and cooperation are human universals, they are instincts and emotions, they cannot be rationalised by analysing 'intentions'.
-The behavioural decision precedes the consciousness so the explanation of morality as a post rationalisation or as consciously driven must be a misunderstanding … some folk at the sharp end working in the trenches for their families see the Double Effect distinctions as meaningless.
+A moral maze, for sure, but most folk at the sharp end working in the trenches for their families see the 'double effect' distinctions as meaningless.
 Post rationalisations cause no end of mental torture, as we see in the endless debates on euthanasia, abortion, just wars and war crimes …

-There are important implications - moral instincts are immune from manipulation by explicit instructions from Bishops, Princes, Generals or Bureaucratic majorities.
+Subconscious behaviour has important implications - moral instincts are immune from manipulation by explicit instructions from Bishops, Princes, Generals or bureaucratic majorities.
 No one can get at these moral circuits so we must understand the nature of these biases when we experiment to try and make a better world.
 And we do experiment to try and make a better world ... all the time ...

 The moral philosophers can't do anything about instincts but they can imagine innovative behaviours which might override hardwired instincts and make a better world in the future.
-So some individuals do try pushing the fat man, some do try taking the risky bets and those that do may secure the associated economic survival advantages and may tend to prosper?
+So some individuals do try 'tough love', some do try taking the risky bets and some that do may secure the associated economic survival advantages and may tend to prosper?

 Here we get to the heart of economics.
-Economics is the science of choice so how do folk decide when they are an integral part of an evolving shebang and confronted by constraints?
+Economics is the science of choice ... so how do folk decide when they are an integral part of an evolving whole shebang & caboodle and confronted by constraints?

-decisions have to be taken here and now - at the fork in the path do I go left or right?
+decisions have to be taken here and now - at the fork in the path I can't see round the corner - do I go left or right?

-history never repeats itself but it does rhyme, life is not random there are patterns, past decisions have been successful but future decisions will be involve random modifications - is extrapolation of the past a good strategy if we know it will always eventually fail?
+life is not random there are patterns - history never repeats itself but it does rhyme, past successful decisions can be remembered but future decisions will be involve random modifications - is extrapolation of the past a good strategy if we know it will always eventually fail?

 outcomes involve unintended consequences, unknown responses of others and unexpected events - so is imagining possible futures and pruning out poor bets a good strategy?